djohansen112/djohansen112.github.io/_posts/2025-01-15-clean-code.md

 # Clean Code Principles

 Clean Code is a term to encompass a set of recommendations put forward by a software engineer with some serious history - Robert Cecil Martin (Uncle Bob).
+This article will outline some of these principles, although the lis tis not exhaustive.
+This is not even a prescriptive concept - we just have to think about it, and I thought I'd share it here as it makes sense to me, and as a quality engineer, this is what I want from code - clean, understandable, testable code.

 Software is not a new process.
 It's definitely still a very live and dynamic feeling discipline, but in reality the first software is over a hundred years old (depending on your definition of software).
-Ada Lovelace was creating software in the 19th century, albeit the software was manually setting levers and never actually came about, but the idea was there.
+Ada Lovelace was creating software in the 19th century!
+Sure, the software was manually setting levers and never actually came about, but the idea was there.

 Turing, a giant name in the discipline was writing about modern sounding software as early as 1935 and the first real "stored in electronic memory" software is around 1948.
-We were still using punch card software as inputs well into the 1980s, but the ideas have been around long enough that we do have software engineers who have been working as software engineers as a job title for 50+ years.
+We were even using punch card software as inputs well into the 1980s, but the ideas have been around long enough that we do have software engineers who have been working as software engineers as a job title for 50+ years.
 Uncle Bob is one of these.

 ## Why the principles?
 The main point of this is to reduce WTFs per minute.
 This is the most important measure of a software system - if someone comes along in a week/month/decade and has to read you code, then your job now as a professional software developer is to reduce their WTF's per minute by adhering to clean code.